StuartsProjects/GPSTutorial/GPS performance comparisons/Readme.md

 ![Picture 1](Pictures/101.jpg)

-The entire package was placed outdoors in my garden on a table which would be around the height of a tracker worn by a small animal.
+The entire package was placed outdoors in my garden on a table which would be around the height of a tracker when worn by a small animal.

 ![Picture 1](Pictures/100.jpg)

-The Arduino receiver software was written for the Pro Mini based LCD receiver of mu own design.
+The Arduino receiver software was written for the Pro Mini based LCD receiver of my own design.
 It recorded the received packets, including GPS fix time, and reported them to an attached display, serial monitor and micro SD card log.
 The SD card log format was in CSV so it was straight forward to read to data on the file into a spreadsheet and draw a graph of the variation in fix times.

 **Note:** This report is a work in progress, fix and current data is not yet available for some GPSs.